Virginia Tech® home

 For problems with comfort such as too warm, too cold or stale air, please make sure that vents are not blocked by furniture/other equipment or closed for some reason.
 Report the problem to your supervisor who can then contact the building manager or the project manager assigned to the building to see if the environmental controls for the building need to be adjusted.

-For larger wet areas or active leaks and large infestations of mold (i.e larger than the area of a ceiling tile), call the Division of Campus Planning, Infrastructure, and Facilities at 540-231-4300 for assistance.
+For larger wet areas or active leaks and large infestations of mold (i.e larger than the area of a ceiling tile), call the Division of Campus Planning, Infrastructure, and Facilities at 540-231-4300 for assistance

-If you are experiencing discomfort in your office, laboratory, or other workspace you may need assistance with IAQ in your area.
-Such discomfort can include being too warm, too cold, the air seems stale, you experience allergic or other symptoms while at work, you see visible moisture or mold in your work area.
-For more information on IAQ issues, please review the EPA’s An Office Building Occupant’s Guide to Indoor Air Quality.
+If you are experiencing discomfort in your office, laboratory, or other workspace, you may need assistance with IAQ in your area.
+Such discomfort can include being too warm, too cold, the air seems stale, you experience allergies or other symptoms while at work, you see visible moisture or mold in your work area.
+Contact EHS at 540-231-3600 or email EHS-IH-g@vt.edu for an IAQ consultation.

 Contact EHS at 231-3600 or email EHS-IH-g@vt.edu for an IAQ consult in all other instances.